All Photos By Gail (Thanks to Dave Manilow for The Tip on How to Get This Great Shot!)

 Memorial Day Monday was not the hoped-for sunny day here in NYC, and the grey sky with threat of rain lent itself to indoor activities like Museum visits!
 Thus, I was inspired to head out to the Museum of Modern Art, followed by a short walk downtown to Rockefeller Center to see the new summer public artwork.
 This year’s monumental work is the first site-specific outdoor public sculpture ever to be commissioned for the United States from German artist Anselm Kiefer (b.
 1945).
-Entitled Uraeus, the work consists of a gigantic open book with eagle’s wings 30 feet in span, both made of lead, on top of a 20-foot-tall lead-clad stainless steel column.
-Continue reading Anselm Kiefer’s Uraeus Sculpture at Rockefeller Center
+Entitled Uraeus, the work consists of a gigantic open book with eagle’s wings spanning 30 feet, both made of lead, on top of a 20-foot-tall lead-clad stainless steel column.
+Continue reading Anselm Kiefer’s Uraeus Sculpture at Rockefeller Center→

 This week’s Video Clip tells the story of a Spaceman on a lonely mission, courtesy of the song “Wings” by Milwaukee-based folk band Field Report.
 I have been watching a lot of Space Adventure movies lately, such as Last Days on Mars and Europa Report — although this animated video tale has more of a Silent Running or Moon feel to it — and I love the way the sparse tune really drives the narrative of the video and keeps you engaged in the story.

 “Wings” can be found on Field Report’s sophomore album, Marigolden, which was released November of 2014 on Partisan Records.
 Enjoy!